emmalu00/ordering-number-lists/README.md

-# Order-Numbers

-## Project Description
+## About
-This is a program in C that takes an input file as a command line argument.
-The input file contains several lists of numbers, each on separate lines.
-The program reorders these lists by size (smallest number of elements to most elements), and for each list, it sorts the numbers from least to greatest.
+This program takes an input text file as a command line argument that contains multiple lists of numbers.
+The program sorts the lists by length from least to greatest, and sorts the numbers in each list from least to greatest.
+The results of sorting are printed to the console.

 ## Running the Program
-The input file will be taken as a command like argument.
+The program must be compiled through the command line with the following statement:

+`gcc orderlists.c`

+The program must then be run through the command line with the following statement:

+Windows system:

+`./a.exe <inputFileName.txt>`

+Linux/Unix/Mac system:

+`./a.out <inputFileName.txt>`

+where _inputFileName.txt_ is the input text file.
 If the user does not enter a filename as a command line argument, the program will produce an error message and exit.

-If you are using a Windows system, your program should then run with the statement:
-> `./a.exe inputFile`

-If you are using a Linux/Unix/Mac system, your program should run with the statement:
-> `./a.out inputFile`

-## Program Structure
-In addition to the main method, the program contains the following separate functions:
-* Sorting all the lists by length
-* Helper method to swap lists
-* Sorting all the elements in each list
-* Helper method to swap elements
-* Printing a list
+The file **_list.txt_** is provided as an example test file for running this program.
+All input files should be formatted exactly as **_list.txt_**.